 This internal coach was formed from negative experiences we had as children.
 Whether we were witness to a destructive interpersonal relationship or were made to feel bad about ourselves by a significant parental figure, we internalized these experiences by identifying with the destructive attitudes that were being expressed.
 If we felt insignificant because we were ignored, it is very likely we have carried this insecurity with us into adulthood and into any romantic relationship we form.

 Many of us are often unaware of the basic shame that exists within us, because it comes so naturally to think self-critical thoughts about ourselves.
 Yet, shame from our past can heavily influence the degree to which we feel jealous and insecure in the present.
-In a serious relationship, real hurt from rejection or betrayal can trigger old feelings that there is something basically wrong with us.
+In a serious relationship, real hurt from rejection or betrayal can trigger old feelings that there is something fundamentally wrong with us.

 In the same way, this inner critic turns on us, it also turns on those closest to us.
-When we notice ourselves fostering unwarranted suspicions or accusing our partners of being "distracted, rejecting, insensitive or cruel," it is important to consider how much of this is our real point of view and how much is a product of the coaching of our critical inner voice.
+When we notice ourselves fostering unwarranted suspicions or accusing our partners of being "distracted, rejecting, insensitive, or cruel," it is important to consider how much of this is our real point of view and how much is a product of the coaching of our critical inner voice.
 Are these criticisms based on real events or actions?
 Are our unfavorable reactions disproportionate to the situation?

 While real rejections do hurt, long-term harm is primarily caused by how our critical inner voice continues to criticize and influence us long after the incident is over.
 When we listen to destructive self-coaching that fuels our insecurity and distrust, we risk acting on our emotions to a degree that hurts both us and those close to us.
 Over time, we become less like the person we really are and more like the person our critical inner voice is defining us as.